endoflife-date/endoflife.date/products/silverstripe.md

 Silverstripe 5 will receive security fixes till April 2027.

 Bug and security fixes are managed differently depending on whether the underlying major release is in "Full support" or "Limited support".
-For more information, read our [Release Process](https://docs.silverstripe.org/en/5/contributing/release_process/).
+For more information, read the [Release Process](https://docs.silverstripe.org/en/5/contributing/release_process/) documentation.